-After the bus master has used a ROM command to address the DS1822 with which it wishes to communicate, the master can issue one of the DS1822 function commands.
-These commands allow the master to write to and read from the DS1822's scratchpad memory, initiate temperature conversions and determine the power supply mode.
-The DS1822 function commands, which are described below, are summarized in Table 4 and illustrated by the flowchart in Figure 12.
+After the bus master has used a ROM command to address the DS18B20 with which it wishes to communicate, the master can issue one of the DS18B20 function commands.
+These commands allow the master to write to and read from the DS18B20's scratchpad memory, initiate temperature conversions and determine the power supply mode.
+The DS18B20 function commands, which are described below, are summarized in Table 3 and illustrated by the flowchart in Figure 14.

-CONVERT T [44h]
+Convert T [44h]

 This command initiates a single temperature conversion.
-Following the conversion, the resulting thermal data is stored in the 2-byte temperature register in the scratchpad memory and the DS1822 returns to its low-power idle state.
-If the device is being used in parasite power mode, within $10\mu s$ (max) after this command is issued the master must enable a strong pullup on the 1-Wire bus for the duration of the conversion (t{conv}) as described in the POWERING THE DS1822 section.
-If the DS1822 is powered by an external supply, the master can issue read time slots after the Convert T command and the DS1822 will respond by transmitting 0 while the temperature conversion is in progress and 1 when the conversion is done.
+Following the conversion, the resulting thermal data is stored in the 2-byte temperature register in the scratchpad memory and the DS18B20 returns to its low-power idle state.
+If the device is being used in parasite power mode, within 10μs (max) after this command is issued the master must enable a strong pullup on the 1-Wire bus for the duration of the conversion (t{CONV}) as described in the Powering the DS18B20 section.
+If the DS18B20 is powered by an external supply, the master can issue read time slots after the Convert T command and the DS18B20 will respond by transmitting a 0 while the temperature conversion is in progress and a 1 when the conversion is done.
 In parasite power mode this notification technique cannot be used since the bus is pulled high by the strong pullup during the conversion.

-WRITE SCRATCHPAD [4Eh]
+Write Scratchpad [4Eh]

-This command allows the master to write three bytes of data to the DS1822's scratchpad.
+This command allows the master to write 3 bytes of data to the DS18B20's scratchpad.
 The first data byte is written into the T_H register (byte 2 of the scratchpad), the second byte is written into the T_L register (byte 3), and the third byte is written into the configuration register (byte 4).
 Data must be transmitted least significant bit first.
 All three bytes MUST be written before the master issues a reset, or the data may be corrupted.

-READ SCRATCHPAD [BEh]
+Read Scratchpad [BEh]

 This command allows the master to read the contents of the scratchpad.
-The data transfer starts with the least significant bit of byte 0 and continues through the scratchpad until the 9th byte (byte 8-CRC) is read.
+The data transfer starts with the least significant bit of byte 0 and continues through the scratchpad until the 9th byte (byte $8-\mathsf{CRC}$) is read.
 The master may issue a reset to terminate reading at any time if only part of the scratchpad data is needed.

-COPY SCRATCHPAD [48h]
+Copy Scratchpad [48h]

-This command copies the contents of the scratchpad T_H , T_L and configuration registers (bytes 2, 3, and 4) to EEPROM.
-If the device is being used in parasite power mode, within 10 μ s (max) after this command is issued the master must enable a strong pullup on the 1-Wire bus for at least 10ms as described in the POWERING THE DS1822 section.
+This command copies the contents of the scratchpad T_H , T_L and configuration registers (bytes 2, 3 and 4) to EEPROM.
+If the device is being used in parasite power mode, within 10μs (max) after this command is issued the master must enable a strong pullup on the 1-Wire bus for at least 10ms as described in the Powering the DS18B20 section.

-RECALL E2 [B8h]
+Recall E2 [B8h]

 This command recalls the alarm trigger values (T_H and T_L) and configuration data from EEPROM and places the data in bytes 2, 3, and 4, respectively, in the scratchpad memory.
-The master device can issue read time slots following the Recall E^2 command and the DS1822 will indicate the status of the recall by transmitting 0 while the recall is in progress and 1 when the recall is done.
+The master device can issue read time slots following the Recall E^2 command and the DS18B20 will indicate the status of the recall by transmitting 0 while the recall is in progress and 1 when the recall is done.
 The recall operation happens automatically at power-up, so valid data is available in the scratchpad as soon as power is applied to the device.

-READ POWER SUPPLY [B4h]
+Read Power Supply [B4h]

-The master device issues this command followed by a read time slot to determine if any DS1822s on the bus are using parasite power.
-During the read time slot, parasite powered DS1822s will pull the bus low, and externally powered DS1822s will let the bus remain high.
-Refer to the POWERING THE DS1822 section for usage information for this command.
+The master device issues this command followed by a read time slot to determine if any DS18B20s on the bus are using parasite power.
+During the read time slot, parasite powered DS18B20s will pull the bus low, and externally powered DS18B20s will let the bus remain high.
+See the Powering the DS18B20 section for usage information for this command.